deepset-ai/haystack-integrations/integrations/pinecone-document-store.md

 ### Using Pinecone in a RAG Pipeline

-Once you have documents in your `PineconeDocumentStore`, it's ready to be used in any Haystack pipeline.
+Once you have documents in your `PineconeDocumentStore`, they can be used in any Haystack pipeline.
 Then, you can use [`PineconeEmbeddingRetriever`](https://docs.haystack.deepset.ai/v2.0/docs/pineconedenseretriever) to retrieve data from your PineconeDocumentStore.
 For example, below is a pipeline that uses a custom prompt designed to answer questions for the retrieved documents.

 ```python
 from haystack.utils import Secret